aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-When we verify `M1` standalone, the Move prover will determine that it also needs to verify
+When we verify `M1` standalone, the Move Prover will determine that it also needs to verify
 functions in `M2`, namely those which update the M2 memory such that the invariant in M1 can fail.

 > TODO: document mechanism and pragmas to defer invariant verification for code sections

-## Assume and Assert Conditions in Code
+## Assume and assert conditions in code

 A spec block might also occur anywhere an ordinary Move statement block can occur.
 Here is an example: